metno/pyaerocom/docs/tut00_get_started.rst

     Available years: [2006, 2008, 2010]

-Let's load results for the aerosol optical depth (*od550aer*) for march 2010.
+Let’s load results for the aerosol optical depth (*od550aer*) for march 2010.
 The read function take a string or a list of strings as input for specifying one or more variables that are supposed to be read.
-Thus, the return type of this method is ***always a tuple, even if we only provide one variable*** (as in the following example) and as a result, the loaded data object has to be accessed using the first index of the tuple.
+Thus, the return type of this method is **always a tuple, even if we only provide one variable** (as in the following example) and as a result, the loaded data object has to be accessed using the first index of the tuple.

 .. code:: ipython3